 GN 4.1.
 Stakeholder engagement is the continuing process by which the Borrower identifies and communicates with the people affected by its decisions and activities, and others with an interest in the implementation and outcomes of its decisions.
 It takes into account the different access and communication needs of various groups and individuals, especially those more vulnerable or disadvantaged.
-Engagement begins as early as possible in project preparation, because early identification of and consultation with affected and interested parties allows stakeholders’ views and concerns to be considered in the design of the project.
+Engagement begins as early as possible in project preparation, because early identification of and consultation with affected and interested parties allows stakeholders’ views and concerns to be considered in the project cycle.

 GN4.2.
 Meaningful stakeholder engagement throughout the project cycle is an essential aspect of good project management.
 Stakeholder consultations provide input for the environmental and social assessment of the project, the Environmental and Social Commitment Plan (ESCP), and any project plans that may be prepared.
 The level and frequency of stakeholder engagement conducted is proportionate to the risks and impacts of the project.